sonicv6/euphonica/README.md

 An MPD frontend with delusions of grandeur.

 ## Features
-- GTK4 Libadwaita UI for most MPD features, from basic things like playback controls, queue reordering and ReplayGain to things like output control, crossfade and MixRamp configuration
+- Responsive GTK4 LibAdwaita UI for most MPD features, from basic things like playback controls, queue reordering and ReplayGain to things like output control, crossfade and MixRamp configuration
 - Built-in, customisable spectrum visualiser, reading from MPD FIFO or system PipeWire.
 - Audio quality indicators (lossy, lossless, hi-res, DSD) for individual songs as well as albums & detailed format printout
 - Browse your library by album, artist and folders with multiselection support